‘Who am I?’

 - ਜੋ ਦੀਸੈ ਸੋ ਤੇਰਾ ਰੂਪੁ ॥: Whatever is seen is Your form (sggs724).

-The paid clergy, social environment, Pujaaree system, and our upbringing often creates doubt, confusion and illusion that we are separate from Rabb, thus making it difficult to digest this simple Truth of the Gurbani.
+The Pujaaree system (paid clergy or clerics…), social environment, and our upbringing often creates doubt, confusion and illusion that we are separate from Rabb (Universal Energy), thus making it difficult to digest this simple Truth of the Gurbani.

 - ਯਾ ਜੁਗ ਮਹਿ ਏਕਹਿ ਕਉ ਆਇਆ ॥ ਜਨਮਤ ਮੋਹਿਓ ਮੋਹਨੀ ਮਾਇਆ ॥: (Man) is born in this life only to become ONE (with Prabh, Mool, etc. – through Naam…).
 (But) ever since (man’s) birth, (he) has been enticed and deceived by Maya. (sggs 251).

 The Sri Guru Granth Sahib (SGGS) is the Giaan-Guroo (Wisdom-Guru, Bibek-Guru…).

 In the Light of this Wisdom (Giaan), we all can inquire into ‘Who am I’ and remove our ignorance, doubts or illusion.
 And turn our deluded mind directly toward its Mool within (Source, Jot Saroop, True Nature, Truth…), here and now.

 Since we are not the body-mind-intellect personality but Jot Saroop, the Gurbani urges us to recognize this truth and identify as such.
 Those who are sincere in their inquiry can recognize their True Nature within (Jot Saroop…).